hpintojr/advantage_agent_metrics/knowledge_base/scripting.md

-Soft Credit Check
+Soft Credit Check (FDR VERBATIM REQUIRED)

 "Ok (Prospect’s Name) we are almost done.
-Now underwriting is going to need to see your credit profile to see what the balances and creditor you want to pay off..
-“To validate your identity and review your debts, do we have your consent to run a soft credit pull?
-This will have no impact on your credit.
-(MUST BE VERBAL YES)"
+Now underwriting is going to need to review your debts...

+"In order to verify your identity, you need to authorize \\\[Freedom Debt Relief / Turnbull] to access your credit report for debt review purposes.
+Please confirm your authorization to access your credit report for this purpose by stating 'I Agree' and pressing any key now."